artistic director.

 'Rooney's choice to underscore a tense confrontation with “Somewhere Over the Rainbow” (as The Wizard of Oz plays in the background) is uncanny and truly inspired.'
 (Istvan Dugalin).

-As an educator, Sophie is the founder of RAW Actor Studio, where she has mentored and helped launch the careers of countless artists.
+As an educator, Sophie is the founder & director of RAW Actor Studio, where she has mentored and helped launch the careers of countless artists.
 Was accredited as a mentor through the Ontario Arts Council mentoring filmmaker Bradley Paul from Bear Island, and through the New Brunswick Arts Board mentoring filmmaker/actor Clem McIntosh from New Brunswich.
 Formerly served as Performance Director for the Moulin Rouge working with it's premiere dancers, and Assistant Professor at The American University of Paris (Werba Apprentice).
 Her early career included collaborations as a session singer with Barclay-Music, and producer Ross Robinson (Korn) and Team Nowhere's rap-metal group Enhancer "Electrochoc" Album for their Limp Bizkit tour .